Abushek/Abushek/README.md

 ##### Thank you for reaching the end of the my profile! :D
 As you've reached the end of my profile I'll let you know a bit more of what I like:
-- I am what you call a certified 🎮*Gamer*🎮
+- I am what you call a certified *Gamer*.
 - I play every singleplayer under the sun.
 - I love playing Destiny 2 and Fighting Games.
 - I watch a lot of anime and movies.